pepstock-org/Charba-Wiki/docs/axes/ScaleTitle.md

 ## Axis Title

 When creating a chart, you want to tell the viewer what data they are viewing.
 To do this, you need to label the axis.
-Note that these options only apply if `display` is `true`.

 <img src={useBaseUrl('/img/scaleTitle.png')} />